 The most spoken languages on the web match the most spoken ones in the offline world, at least the ones in the top positions.
 English, Chinese and Spanish are top 3 of both lists, but not in the same order.
 Everything seems to show that following the direction our world is taking, the most spoken languages will become indispensable, while the rest will tend to become smaller and smaller until they disappear.
 But to what extent will this scenario become real?

-The percentage of the other two most widely spoken languages in the world is greatly reduced when it is transferred to the Internet: 5% of the Internet is in Spanish, making it the fifth language in content, while only one 2% is in Chinese, a language that occupies the eighth position.
+The percentage of the other two most widely spoken languages in the world is greatly reduced when it is transferred to the Internet.
+5% of the Internet is in Spanish, making it the fifth language in content.
+While only one 2% is in Chinese, a language that occupies the eighth position.
 English also dominates in terms of number of users (35%), followed this time by Chinese (13%) and Spanish (7.7%).

-Based on this data, we can say that many native speakers of other languages read and publish content in English, since native speakers of this language alone could not generate or cover so much information.
+Based on this data, we can say that many native speakers of other languages read and publish content in English.
+Since native speakers of this language alone could not generate or cover so much information.
 In fact, many of us do it: we share articles in English on our Facebook page or on Twitter (a lot of the time to seem more interesting, you can’t fool us!).

 This reality according to a recent study by the University of Santiago, is inverted on social media, where each person expresses themselves in the language in which they are most comfortable.
-Thanks to the fact that social media overcome geographical barriers since it is much easier to select with whom you want to speak to, the flame of hope could still be alive: minority languages would become strong in the digital medium when it comes to one on one communication.
+Thanks to the fact that social media overcome geographical barrier, it is much easier to select with whom you want to speak to.
+The flame of hope could still be alive: minority languages would become strong in the digital medium when it comes to one on one communication.

-If we are optimistic (and at Ontranslation we prefer to be so, because, after all, languages are our thing) we can expect the Internet to become a space where multilingualism is common practice and in which, despite the dominance of a language for global information, the other languages have their own space.
+If we are optimistic (and at Ontranslation we prefer to be so, because languages are our thing) we can expect the Internet to become a space where multilingualism is common practice.
+Despite the dominance of a language for global information, Internet is the place where other languages have their own space.

 Need any advice on cultural or linguistic issues?
 Drop us a line!